 Nuclear waste is the material that nuclear fuel becomes after it is used in a reactor.
-It looks exactly like the fuel that was loaded into the reactor -- assemblies of metal rods enclosing stacked-up ceramic pellets.
-But since nuclear reactions have occurred, the contents are’t quite the same.
-Before producing power, the fuel was mostly Uranium (or Thorium), oxygen, and steel.
-Afterwards, many Uranium atoms have split into various isotopes of almost all of the transition metals on your periodic table of the elements.
+From the outside, it looks exactly like the fuel that was loaded into the reactor — assemblies of metal rods enclosing fuel pellets.
+But since nuclear reactions have occurred, the contents aren’t quite the same.

-The waste, sometimes called spent fuel, is dangerously radioactive, and remains so for thousands of years.
-When it first comes out of the reactor, it is so toxic that if you stood within a few meters of it while it was unshielded, you would receive a lethal radioactive dose within a few seconds and would die of acute radiation sickness [wikipedia] within a few days.
+The waste, sometimes called used fuel, is dangerously radioactive, and remains so for thousands of years.
+When it first comes out of the reactor, it is so toxic that if you stood close to it while it was unshielded, you would receive a lethal radioactive dose within a few seconds and would die of acute radiation sickness [wikipedia] within a few days.
 Hence all the worry about it.

 In practice, the spent fuel is never unshielded.
 It is kept underwater (water is an excellent shield) for a few years until the radiation decays to levels that can be shielded by concrete in large storage casks.
-The final disposal of this spent fuel is a hot topic, and is often an argument against the use of nuclear reactors.
-Options include deep geologic storage and recycling.
-The sun would consume it nicely if we could get into space, but since rockets are so unreliable, we can’t afford to risk atmospheric dispersal on lift-off.
+Options for final disposal include deep geologic storage and recycling.
+(The sun would consume it nicely if we could get into space, but since rockets are so unreliable, we can’t afford to risk atmospheric dispersal on lift-off.)